 Regarding availability, I recently saw it stocked at my local Lowes!
 The price was competitive to the supply houses and they carried the accessories.
 They had the putty pads for covering outlets (QuietPutty) and tubes of the soundproofing compound (QuietSeal) on the shelf.

 A more affordable soundproofing option

-Regarding the cost factor, I wanted to find some alternatives to Quietrock and I found a product called Green Glue.
+Regarding the cost factor, I wanted to find some alternatives to QuietRock and I found a product called Green Glue.
 I ordered a case online and it came to my office in a week.
 It’s basically a viscous material that goes between two layers of sheetrock to help minimize sound transmission through the wall cavity.
-It’s about 1/2 the installed cost of Quietrock and if installed correctly should yield a similar result.
-Here’s a video I took of our soundproofing we did in a new home my company is building in Westlake with Barley & Pfeiffer Architects. -Matt Risinger
+It’s about half the installed cost of QuietRock and, if installed correctly, should yield a similar result.
+Here’s a video I took of the soundproofing we did in a new home my company is building in Westlake with Barley & Pfeiffer Architects.